Tag: Idol

 This is along the same line of thought, though different, that Paul had regarding his fellow Jews.
 He knew they were passionate about the word of God, , theology.
 They still had a heart problem.

-We Christians, though, have now been around long enough that we have developed tradition, a of God’s word that doesn’t necessarily include reading it, and we have theology.
+We Christians, though, have now been around long enough that we have developed tradition, a love of God’s word that doesn’t necessarily include reading it, and we have theology.

 We are likely now at the point where we need a Paul to get us stirred up.
 We need to be what Paul wanted the Jews to be…jealous for God.